-heads, &#8220;for your redemption draweth nigh.&#8221; But for the churches (if yet the Lord might have mercy, for sanction them in their present state He cannot, as they must own), let them judge themselves by the word.
-Let believers remove the hindrances to the Lord&#8217;s glory, which their own inconsistencies present, and by which they are joined to the world, and their judgments perverted.
+heads, "for your redemption draweth nigh".
+But for the churches (if yet the Lord might have mercy, for sanction them in their present state He cannot, as they must own), let them judge themselves by the word.
+Let believers remove the hindrances to the Lord's glory, which their own inconsistencies present, and by which they are joined to the world, and their judgments perverted.
 Let them commune one with another, seeking His will from the word, and see if a blessing do not attend it; at any rate it will attend themselves; they will meet the Lord as those that have waited for Him, and can rejoice unfeignedly in His salvation.
 Let them begin by studying the twelfth chapter of the epistle to the Romans, if they think they are partakers of the unspeakable redemption wrought by the cross.

 Let me ask the professing churches, in all love, one question.
-They have often professed to the Roman Catholics, and truly too, their unity in doctrinal faith; why then is there not an actual unity?
+They have often professed to the Roman Catholics, and truly too, their unity in doctrinal faith, why then is there not an actual unity?
 If they see error in each other, ought they not to be humbled for each other?
 Why not, as far as was attained, mind the same rule, speak the same thing; and if in anything there was diversity of mind (instead of disputing on the footing of ignorance), wait in prayer, that God might reveal this also unto them.
 Ought not those who love the Lord amongst them, to see if they could not discern a cause?
 Yet I well know that, till the spirit of the world be purged from amongst them, unity cannot be, nor believers find safe rest.
-I fear lest it should be by the &#8220;spirit of judgment and the spirit of burning.&#8221; The children of God can but follow one thing&#8212;the glory of the Lord&#8217;s name, and that according to the way marked in the word; if the professing church be proud of itself, and neglect this, they have nothing else left, but as He, that He might sanctify the people with His own blood, &#8220;suffered without the gate, to go forth to him without the camp, bearing his reproach.&#8221; It were well to weigh deeply the second and third chapters of Zephaniah.
-What is going on in England at this moment&#8212;a moment of anxiety and distress of judgment among her political and thinking men?
+I fear lest it should be by the "spirit of judgment and the spirit of burning".
+The children of God can but follow one thing -- the glory of the Lord's name, and that according to the way marked in the word; if the professing church be proud of itself, and neglect this, they have nothing else left, but as He, that He might sanctify the people with His own blood, "suffered without the gate, to go forth to him without the camp, bearing his reproach".
+It were well to weigh deeply the second and third chapters of Zephaniah.
+What is going on in England at this moment -- a moment of anxiety and distress of judgment among her political and thinking men?
 Why, we see the Dissenting churches using the advocacy of actual unbelievers, and the Established church, of practical unbelievers (I say it in no scorn to them), to obtain a share in, or keep to themselves the secular advantages and honours of that world out of which the Lord came to redeem us.
 Is this like His peculiar people?

 {33}